maplesyrup-0606/Mercury/UBC/CPEN 4-1/CPSC 425/Lectures/Lecture 18.md

 ![[Screenshot 2024-12-01 at 1.44.53 AM.png]]

 - **Input and Output** layers (size and form) are dictated by the problem, intermediate layers have few constraints and can be *anything*.
-	- Intermediate is the hyper parameter!
+	- Number of neurons in intermediate layer is the hyper parameter!

 ![[Screenshot 2024-12-01 at 1.47.33 AM.png]]
 Inference (output is made to proper distribution):